t

 Gilmour Cornish Wall BoardGilmour Cornish Wall Board...

 Shown above - Bob Bradshaw photos of David Gilmour's 1987 touring rig with a Ram's Head Big Muff on the upper right of the pedal board.
-This is the same #2 Big Muff seen on top of the Animals pedal board in 1977.
-(Thanks to John Roscoe, host of Tone From Heaven for the photo on the left).
+This is the same touring Big Muff seen on top of the Animals pedal board in 1977 (Thanks to John Roscoe, host of Tone From Heaven and Bob Bradshaw for the photo).

 ..
 Astoria Big Muff...OAI Triangle Big Muff

-Shown above - The photo on the left is from the 1988 Pink Floyd tour, showing the #2 Ram's Head.
-In the middle is a blurry screen capture from DavidGilmour.com of what appears to be a Ram's Head Big Muff, spotted on the floor of Davids Astoria floating recording studio during the On An Island sessions in 2006.
-Could this be David's preferred #1 Big Muff from 1974?
+Shown above - The photo on the left is from the 1988 Pink Floyd tour, showing the DG original Ram's Head.
+In the middle is a blurry screen capture from DavidGilmour.com of what appears to be a Ram's Head Big Muff, spotted on the floor of Davids Astoria floating recording studio during the On An Island recording sessions in 2006.
 To the right is another 2006 screen grab of David's Triangle Big Muff from the Remember That Night DVD.

 HISTORY OF THE BIG MUFF PART 2 (Russian)